friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\except_multiple_exceptions.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: try:
-       2:     pass
-    -->3: except NameError, ValueError as err:
+       3: except NameError, ValueError as err:
                  ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     I am guessing that you wanted to use an `except` statement